T-count optimization and Reed-Muller codes: Decoding-based -count optimization

+With the above set of generators optimization can be performed directly over $\C$, though the particular metric of $T$-count optimality makes such optimization unnatural.
+As the number of odd entries in an element of $\Z_8^{2^n-1}$ doesn't form a norm, there does not appear to be a natural reduction to lattice problems.
+Likewise, the number of odd coefficients doesn't make a natural distance metric for (ring) linear codes.

-While this optimization could be performed directly over $\C$, we can do better by reducing the optimization problem to a decoding problem over a \emph{binary} code where minimum-distance decoding corresponds exactly to $T$-count optimization.
-In particular, recall that the $T$-count of an implementation is given by the number of odd coefficients.
-Defining $\res_2:\Z\rightarrow\F$ as the function taking the binary residue of an integer and extending this component-wise to tuples, we see that the $T$-count of a tuple $\a\in\Z_8^{2^n-1}$ is equal to the weight of the binary residue vector, i.e. $\wt(\res_2(\a)).$
+We can instead reduce the optimization problem to a decoding problem over a \emph{binary} code where minimum-distance decoding corresponds exactly to $T$-count optimization.
+Defining $\res_2:\Z\rightarrow\F$ as the function taking the binary residue of an integer and extending this component-wise to tuples, we see that the number of odd entries in $\a\in\Z_8^{2^n-1}$ is equal to the weight of the binary residue vector, i.e. $\wt{\res_2(\a)}.$ We can further see that that, is the $T$-count of $\poly_{\a+\c}$ is the Hamming distance from $\res_2(\a)$ to $\res_2(\c)$.